 Single sign-on software not only improves the timeliness and purview around access management of critical medical data but also it better protects patient privacy through requiring more complex, stronger passwords.
 By standardizing user passwords across network systems and requiring an established level of complexity, single-sign on software offers both better protection from intrusion and a more manageable access interface for users.

 As part of a comprehensive unified password management and identity management HIPAA compliance software solution, single sign-on software improves efficiency, and access management ensures the appropriate access security of patient records.
 While remembering a single complex password is easier than remembering a slew of different ones specific to certain networks, there will still be those who lose track of their login credentials.
 That’s why automated self-service password reset tools are so important.
 Hospital personnel and medical professionals can safely reset their passwords on their own without involving the IT Help Desk, thereby, saving money and critical time.

 While single sign-on software delivers great value to organizations across a variety of verticals, nowhere is it more impactful than with healthcare IT and the health care industry.
 It improves efficiency and appropriate access, but most importantly it improves the quality of care.
 And when it’s all said and done, that’s what’s really important.

-Watch the Avatier Password Station Product Introduction Video
+Watch the Avatier Password Management Product Introduction Video

 Learn the Top 10 Password Management Best Practices for successful implementations from industry experts.
 Use this guide to sidestep the challenges that typically derail enterprise password management projects.